oVirt/ovirt-site/source/feature/networkreloaded.html.md

 *   Bond,
 *   Nic,
 *   VLAN,
-*   Device alias (is it really required?),
 *   IpConfig.

+The first four count as NetDevices.
 The relationship is as follows:

-1. Bridge, Bonds, VLANs and Nics may have IpConfig, mtu and link_state information.
+1. NetDevices may have IpConfig and mtu information.
 2. Bridges have ports that can be Bond, Nic and Vlan instances (or none, for nicless bridges).
 3. Bonds have slaves that are Nic instances.
-4. IpConfig objects contain information about the configured IPv4 and IPv6 addresses (they can have multiple of each), routes.
+4. IpConfig objects contain information about the configured IPv4 addresses and a default gateway.
 5. Vlans can be set upon Nics and bonds.
 6. Each class contains the logic for validating the parameters received from the engine, based on its current state and relations to other objects (e.g a change to a bridge may be disallowed due to its currently-connected nic).
 This way, the responsibilities for wrong configuration detection are semantically localized.
 7. Each object should be able to contribute its part in generating the information for getVdsCaps.
+(Postponed due to leaving netinfo out of the initial refactoring).
 8. The following combinations of network elements are allowed:
     -   Single non-VLANed bridged network
     -   Multiple VLANed networks (bridged or bridgeless) with only a single non-VLANed bridgeless network.

-A netinfo object would have a list of the top hierarchy objects and generate the info from that.

-#### Bridge
+#### NetDevice

-*   ports: Could be nics, bonds or vlans. vNics of VMs are connected to temporary ports (tap devices).
 *   name,
+*   IPConfig
+*   mtu
+*   configurator: Reference to the configurator implementation that can apply/delete changes.

+#### Bridge is a NetDevice

+*   port: Could be a nic, a bond or a vlans.
 *   forward_delay,
 *   stp,
-*   priority,
-*   IpConfig,
-*   link_active: True/False,
-*   mtu: Max.
-Transfer Unit,
-*   configurator: Reference to the configurator implementation that can apply/delete changes.

-#### Bond
+#### Bond is a NetDevice

-*   name,
 *   slaves: nics or vlans,
-*   opts: Dictionary with stuff like mode and miimon.
+*   options: Dictionary with stuff like mode and miimon.
-*   IpConfig,
-*   link_active: True/False,
-*   mtu: Max.
-Transfer Unit,
-*   configurator: Reference to the configurator implementation that can apply/delete changes.

-#### Nic

-*   name.
-*   IpConfig,
-*   LinkActive: True/False,
-*   mtu: Max.
-Transfer Unit,
-*   configurator: Reference to the configurator implementation that can apply/delete changes.

 #### VLAN

 *   tag: The tag number of the VLAN.
-*   Interface: A nic, bond or bridge that has the vlan on top.
+*   device: A nic, bond or bridge that has the vlan on top.

-*   IPConfing,
-*   link_active: True/False,
-*   mtu: Max.
-Transfer Unit,
-*   configurator: Reference to the configurator implementation that can apply/delete changes.
+#### Nic is a NetDevice

+Nothing on top of NetDevice

 #### Alias